Ioxom/IoxBot/README.md

 prefix - the prefix used for executing commands

+enablePrefixlessCommands - enables a few fun commands that don't use the prefix when true

 githubURL - change this if your edit of the bot is available on github
 # Recent Updates
 2020/08/12 - Commands will now work if not capitalized properly